Why is my aircon not cooling one room?

 We read the error code, test thermistor resistance, and check fan motor operation to confirm which component has failed before recommending any replacement.

-Every room has a heat load, the total amount of thermal energy entering it per hour from sunlight through windows, heat conducted through walls and ceiling, appliances, and people.
-An aircon is sized to extract a specific amount of heat per hour.
-When the heat entering the room exceeds what the unit can remove, the room temperature stabilises above the set temperature even though the unit is running at full capacity and performing exactly as designed.
-HDB units with west-facing windows in the afternoon, or condos with large glass panels and no external blinds, commonly encounter this.
+Every room has a heat load: the total heat entering each hour from sun through the windows, walls, ceiling, appliances, and people.
+When that incoming heat exceeds what the unit can remove, the room settles above the set temperature even with the unit at full capacity and working as designed.
+West-facing flats in the afternoon, or rooms with large glass and no external blinds, hit this pattern most.

 - The unit blows cold air but the room temperature stays high.